 With golden temples, sweltering jungles, white sand beaches and diverse cultures, it is little wonder that Southeast Asia draws travellers in droves.
 However, as with travel in any developing country, it’s particularly important to stay responsible whilst there.

 Riding an elephant?
 Buying that snake whiskey souvenir?
 In Southeast Asia, concerns on responsibility can pop up in the most surprising places.
-To make sure that you have an enjoyable trip without the a moral hangover, here are some tips.

 1. Keep Wildlife Wild